sendgrid/sendgrid-go/README.md

 					"email": "test@example.com"
 				}
 			],
-			"subject": "Hello World from the SendGrid Go Library!"
+			"subject": "Sending with SendGrid is Fun"
 		}
 	],
 	"from": {